Costs & PricingMyDentalFly Official

 The savings are clear.
 The question is how to make sure you don't become one of the bad stories.
 Here's what matters:

 Figure out what you actually need first.
 You might think you need 4 implants, but after an X-ray you might need bone grafts too.
-The free dental health check maps your teeth in 2 minutes and tells you exactly what treatment you're looking at — before anyone quotes you a price.
+The dental assessment maps your teeth in 2 minutes and tells you exactly what treatment you're looking at — before anyone quotes you a price.
 It's worth about $65 at a US dentist, and it's free.

 Don't rely on directories.
 Most dental tourism sites — WhatClinic, Dental Departures, Bookimed — list any clinic that pays a listing fee.
 They don't visit clinics.
 They don't check reviews.
 They don't reject anyone.
 We've personally verified every clinic on MyDentalFly and removed eight that didn't meet our standards — including clinics caught with fake reviews and one that removed a patient's implants over a billing dispute.